crazyyanchao/n8n-nodes-jimengai/README.md

 6. Fill in parameters and start generating.

 7. **Async Task Processing**:
-   - For async interfaces (Text-to-Image 3.0/3.1, all video generation), task ID will be returned
+   - For async interfaces (Text-to-Image 3.0/3.1/4.0, all video generation, digital human features), task ID will be returned
    - Use corresponding status query interfaces to periodically check task status
-   - Retrieve generated images or videos when tasks are completed
+   - Retrieve generated images, videos, or digital human content when tasks are completed

 8. Can be combined with other nodes (such as: OpenAI, Notion, Telegram, Drive, etc.) to build complete automation workflows.